Beware: spoilers below.

 Where will season four take place?

-Season three ended with Joe Goldberg killing his wife (in his defense, it was self defense) Love, setting their suburban Northern California home on fire, and making it look like a suicide.
-He also left his son, Henry, with his two neighbors who were looking to adopt (a decision which, for someone who was in the foster care system as a child, clearly weighed on Joe’s mind).
-We later see him in a cafe, looking for Marienne, the librarian and single mom he connected with (and did not kill!) in Madre Linda, but it’s not her.
-Then, he starts wandering the streets of Paris.
+As mentioned, season three ended with Joe Goldberg killing his wife, (in his defense, it was self-defense) Love, setting their suburban Northern California home on fire, and making it look like a suicide.
+He also left his son, Henry, with his two neighbors who were looking to adopt (a decision which, for someone who was in the foster care system as a child, clearly weighed heavily on Joe’s mind).
+We later see him in a café looking for Marienne, the librarian and single mom he connected with (and did not kill!) in Madre Linda.
+After not being able to find her, he starts wandering the streets of Paris.

-But according to a new update from the Netflix Twitter account, it looks like Joe Goldberg’s next victims will not be of the French variety (and for that, we are thankful, because we really could not handle his pretentious voiceovers about the correct pronunciation of croissant).
-Instead, it’s looking a lot like he may be taking the Eurostar to London, where he will probably inevitably have some sort of crisis about being the millennial Jack Ripper.
-How do we know he’ll be making his way through Great Britain instead of cruising along the Seine?
-Take a look at the books in this tweet from Netflix: Charles Dickens, William Makepeace Thackeray, and Sir Arthur Conan Doyle are some of the British greats, so it’s likely Joe will get a job at a modest bookshop in London (though, it would have been fun to watch him deal with tourists at the Shakespeare & Co. bookstore in Paris—oh well, c’est la vie.)
+According to an update from the Netflix Twitter account, it looks like Joe’s next victims will not be of the French variety (and for that, we are thankful—because we really could not handle his pretentious voiceovers about the correct pronunciation of croissant).
+Instead, he’s heading to London, where he will probably inevitably have some sort of crisis about being the Millennial Jack the Ripper.

 Who’s coming back?